-Key Section Takeaways:
+Key Chapter Takeaways:

-- Five existing DWR flood management programs and multiple supporting subprograms that implement flood management activities. - Opportunities are available to expand the current programs' ability to support a diverse portfolio of flood management activities and provide local agencies with funding to incentivize and implement those activities. - To complete the financial analysis, management action categories in the 2017 refined SSIA portfolio were matched with the DWR flood management programs for delivery. - The 2017 refined SSIA portfolio is aimed in part at rebuilding and expanding the flood management programs with a surge of investment to reduce flood risk in the Central Valley and contribute toward CVFPP goals.
+- There are five existing DWR flood management programs and multiple supporting sub-programs that implement flood management activities. - Opportunities are available to expand the current programs' ability to support a diverse portfolio of flood management activities and provide local agencies with funding to incentivize and implement those activities. - To complete financial analysis, management action categories in the 2017 refined SSIA portfolio were matched to DWR flood management programs for delivery. - The 2017 refined SSIA portfolio is aimed in part at rebuilding and expanding the flood management programs with a surge of investment to reduce flood risk in the Central Valley and contribute toward CVFPP goals.

 Progress toward CVFPP goals requires conditions that enable implementation of the 2017 refined SSIA portfolio through effective changes to behaviors, policies and objectives, organizational structures, institutional capacities, and funding priorities.
 Funding tied to clear and explicit intended outcomes must be provided to specific implementation programs.
-This will enable those programs to assist regional and local flood managers in developing and implementing effective management actions.
-The CVFPP provides estimates for the near and longer-term funding levels required for these programs to accomplish their intended outcomes.
-These estimates are the aggregation of cost estimates from a broad collection of potential management actions developed.
-The estimates are built upon explicit assumptions about the types of outcomes to which particular actions are most likely to contribute.
+This will enable those programs to help regional and local flood managers develop and implement effective management actions.
+The CVFPP provides estimates for near- and longer-term funding levels required for these programs to accomplish their intended outcomes.
+These estimates were aggregated from a broad collection of potential management actions developed, and are built on explicit assumptions about the types of outcomes to which particular actions are most likely to contribute.

 A wide range of expertise is needed to deliver the program activities and implement near-term and longer-term actions, including planning, design, funding, construction, and operations.
-At the State level, this work is organized into five major flood management programs, with DWR staff working closely with CVFPB and other local, State, and federal partner agencies.
-Each program is responsible for implementing specific types of actions (together, they cover all work required for implementation of the actions identified in the CVFPP) and for overall flood management in the areas protected by SPFC facilities.
+At the State level, this work is organized into five major flood management programs, with DWR staff working closely with the CVFPB and other local, State, and federal partner agencies.
+Each program is responsible for implementing specific types of actions; together, they cover all work required for implementation of the actions identified in the CVFPP.
+Each program is also responsible for overall flood management in the areas protected by SPFC facilities.
 Each DWR flood management program is divided into sub-programs that are responsible for various aspects of flood management.
 Figure 8-1 shows the organization of the existing five flood management programs and their sub-programs.
-As part of CVFPP implementation, sub-programs within each of the major programs will be evaluated and where necessary, may be removed, expanded, renamed, or newly created in an effort to improve project delivery and more effectively and efficiently deliver CVFPP intended outcomes.
+As part of CVFPP implementation, sub-programs within each of the major programs will be evaluated, and where necessary, programs may be removed, expanded, renamed, or newly created to improve project delivery and more effectively and efficiently deliver CVFPP intended outcomes.